Configuring ESXi VM Networks

-In the previous posts, we took a look at setting up the VMkernel networks including storage and vMotion.
-Finally, we will look at configuring ESXi VM networks for the VMs themselves, the VM network.
-The VM network(s) allow the VMs themselves to have connectivity to the production network.
-Let’s take a look at how these are configured.
+In the previous posts, we took a look at setting up VMkernel networks, including storage and vMotion.
+Now, we discuss configuring ESXi networks for the VMs themselves.
+VM networks provide connectivity of the VMs to the production network.
+Let’s walk through how these are configured.

-To setup VM Networks, we can easily do this on our first vSwitch0 by adding additional port groups, or we can, if we have additional network adapters available, create a new vSwitch for VM traffic.
-What are the use cases of the methods we mentioned here?
+You can easily set up VM Networks on your first vSwitch by adding additional port groups.
+Alternatively, if you have additional network adapters available, you can create a new vSwitch for VM traffic.
+What are the use cases for each of these methods?

-Simply adding port groups with additional VLAN tags allows us to use the same number of physical network adapters in our server.
-So, you don’t have to have a physical network cable connected for every single different network you want ESXi to interact with.
-However, you may want to make sure certain types of traffic are physically separate from other types of traffic such as in the case of carrying DMZ traffic in a certain host.
-In that case, you may want to use a separate vSwitch along with separate network cards for this traffic.
-This is not required in a technical sense, but may be more acceptable in certain compliance situations.
+Simply adding port groups with additional VLAN tags lets you use the same number of physical network adapters in your server.
+This way, you don’t need a physical network cable connected for every single different network you want ESXi to interact with.
+However, you may want to make sure certain types of traffic are physically separate from other types of traffic.
+For example, you may want to use a separate vSwitch along with separate network cards for carrying DMZ traffic in a certain host.
+This is not required in a technical sense, but may be preferable in certain compliance situations.

-We will populate the VLAN ID here for the VLAN we want this Virtual Machine network to communicate with.
+- Here, input the VLAN ID for the VLAN you want your Virtual Machine network to communicate with.

-We can see our new “WorkstationVLAN” port group in the vSwitch properties.
+- Here, you can see the newly created “WorkstationVLAN” port group in the vSwitch properties.

 Configuring the networking on an ESXi host is critical for making things work smoothly, whether for a standalone host or an ESXi host that is a part of a cluster in vCenter.
 We have now discussed how to create three different types of networks that are common in most environments – storage, vMotion, and Virtual Machine networks.
 Each of these different types of networks serves a purpose in our VMware environment, allowing traffic to flow for the various features and components of VMware ESXi.